BaurinAnton/uizi/README.md

-# Проект uizirut.ru
+# Project uizirut.ru

-## Данный сайт - информационный, новостной ресурс, в котором находятся конференции, статьи кафедры УИзИ.
+## This site is an informational, news resource, which contains conferences, articles of the department of UISI.

 Frontend: Next.js